Skip to Content

 42. Nuts

-Dried apricots and apples, dried cranberries, and raisins.
-A nice sweet snack that you can still consider healthy for the kids.
+Dried apricots and apples, dried cranberries, and raisins—a sweet snack that you can still consider healthy for the kids!

 Easy to buy and easy to make, fruit leather is a delicious snack that both adults and children love.

-Bring a few different flavors – chocolate, vanilla, and butterscotch.
+Bring a few different flavors—chocolate, vanilla, and butterscotch are my personal favorites.

-So…now that you’ve got a bunch of meal and camping food ideas that don’t require refrigeration, you’re all set to pack up and hit the road.
+Now that you’ve got a bunch of meal and camping food ideas that don’t require refrigeration, you’re all set to pack up and hit the road.
+Have fun!

 --